Nativity of St. John the Baptist Orthodox Church, O.C.A.

 Readers and Chanters

-Andrew Tocimak, Mark Ammerman, John Conkey, Andrew Conkey, Doug Donoven, George Sura, Mike Conkey, Chris Conkey, D. Edward Batchko, Jan Brennish, Larry Ammerman, Tom Demchak
+Andrew Tocimak, Mark Ammerman, John Conkey, Andrew Conkey, Doug Donovan, George Sura, Mike Conkey, Chris Conkey, Jan Brennish, Larry Ammerman, Tom Demchak

 Music Ministry / Choir

-Mrs. Shirley Foster-Donovan, Director; Andrew Tocimak, Larry Ammerman, Jan Brennish, John Conkey, Mary Ann Conkey, Andrew Conkey, Doug Donovan, Bonnie Fetcenko and Rose Marie Fetcenko.
+Mrs. Shirley Foster-Donovan, Director; Andrew Tocimak, Larry Ammerman, Jan Brennish, John Conkey, Mary Ann Conkey, Mike Conkey, Doug Donovan, Bonnie Fetcenko, Rose Marie Fetcenko Lilia Houser, Garret McGraw, Elizabeth Blake and Svetlana Blake.

 Held on Sundays after Liturgy.